 - Capture visitor’s interest with useful and interesting content

 Similar to chapter 4, let’s look at some examples of company homepages and explain why each example is optimized.

 Your company logo is the visual representation of your brand.
 The company logo should be placed in the top-left corner of every page on your website.
-When a visitor clicks the logo, they should immediately be brought back to your homepage.
-Regardless if you opt for a text or design logo, just remember to use something that’s meaningful to your brand.
+When visitors click the logo, they should immediately be returned to your homepage.

 Another way to implement your homepage navigation is with a hamburger menu, a series of three horizontal lines that open up the menu tab when you click it.

 Your homepage is the place for you to showcase all the services your brand offers.
-So, your homepage headline should be written in a way that encapsulates those services.
+So, your homepage headline should be written to encapsulate those services.
 You could also choose your UVP and showcase that through the headline.

 Homepages can feature multiple CTA buttons.
-Similar to post-click landing page CTA buttons, homepage buttons should be contrasting and be written with persuasive copy.
+Like post-click landing page CTA buttons, homepage buttons should be contrasting and written with persuasive copy.

-Your homepage images should be relevant to your brand and the services you provide.
-The images should also be engaging enough to capture your visitor’s’ attention.
+Your homepage images should be relevant to your brand and services.
+The images should also be engaging enough to capture your visitor’s attention.
 One way to do this is to use alternate media formats such as gifs.

-Trust indicators on homepages perform the same function they do on post-click landing pages i.e. they reduce conversion friction and put the visitor at ease.
+Trust indicators on homepages perform the same function on post-click landing pages, i.e., they reduce conversion friction and put the visitor at ease.

 Components of an Optimized Post-Click Experience